caetera/AgNPCorona/readme.md

 **msgf.mods** - Modification file used by MSGF+

+**multiplier.csv** - Direction coefficients for alpha-, beta-, and turn propensities

 **msgf-percolator-lfq.knwf** - KNIME workflow that executes OpenMS tools for label-free quantification

 **parsePPD.py** - Script to convert Plasma Proteome Database to FASTA format and extract concentration data